 The true meaning of the salvation in the Age of Grace

-At the end of the Age of Law, people became more and more deeply corrupted by Satan and lived in sin, so that they gradually failed to abide by the laws.
-Thus, although people knew Jehovah God’s requirements of them, they made improper sacrifices to God to atone for their sins, such as blind and lame offerings.
-As a result, they faced the danger of being punished and sentenced to death due to being condemned by the laws.
-So, according to the needs of corrupt mankind, God became flesh to do His work personally.
+At the end of the Age of Law, people became more and more deeply corrupted by Satan and lived in sin, so they gradually failed to abide by the laws.
+Thus, although people knew Jehovah God’s requirements for making sacrifices, due to them violating the laws so much and requiring pure sacrifices, they eventually ran out of pure sacrifices and resorted to making improper sacrifices to God to atone for their sins, such as blind and lame offerings.
+As a result, they faced the danger of being punished and sentenced to death due to violating the laws.
+So, according to the needs of corrupt mankind, God personally became flesh to do His work.
 That is, our Savior Lord Jesus came to earth to do the work of redemption—serving as man’s sin offering and thereby forgiving man’s sins, saving man from under the law and relieving man from the condemnation of the law.
 Only then could man be eligible to pray before God, fellowship with Him, enjoy the bountiful grace and truth given by the Lord, and no longer be condemned to death by the law because of sinning.
 This is the true meaning of the salvation in the Age of Grace.
-Namely, this is the true meaning of these words recorded in the Bible, “That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved” (Romans 10:9).
+That is to say, this is the true meaning of these words recorded in the Bible, “That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved” (Romans 10:9).

 Is being saved once equivalent to being saved forever?